 Some products that may interact with this drug include: pramlintide, potassium tablets/capsules, other drugs that can cause dry mouth and constipation (including anticholinergic medications such as atropine/scopolamine, antihistamines such as diphenhydramine, other antispasmodics including dicyclomine, belladonna alkaloids).

 Other medications can affect the removal of fesoterodine from your body, which may affect how fesoterodine works.
 Examples include certain azole antifungals (such as itraconazole, ketoconazole), among others.

 Tell your doctor or pharmacist if you also take drugs that cause drowsiness such as: certain antihistamines (such as diphenhydramine), anti-anxiety drugs (such as diazepam), anti-seizure drugs (such as phenobarbital), medicine for sleep (such as zolpidem), muscle relaxants, narcotic pain relievers (such as codeine), psychiatric medicines (including phenothiazines such as chlorpromazine or tricyclics such as amitriptyline).

 Check the labels on all your medicines (such as allergy, cough-and-cold products) because they may contain ingredients that can cause drowsiness, constipation or blurred vision.
 Ask your pharmacist about the safe use of those products.

 Toviaz oral Overdose

-If overdose is suspected, contact a poison control center or emergency room right away.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include severe drowsiness or unconsciousness, unusual excitement, mental/mood changes.NOTES: